-When you are a performer of Bobby French’s caliber, and one of the most highly sought after DJ’s in Hollywood and Las Vegas nightlife, you can often find your self in situations where you are at a loss for words. “‘Puffy wants to talk to you.’
+When you are a performer of Bobby French’s caliber, and one of the most highly sought after DJs in Hollywood nightlife, you can often find yourself in situations where you are at a loss for words. “‘Puffy wants to talk to you."
 I was doing an event in Texas and I got hit up to do a party for him.
-You answer the phone, ‘Hey Puffy,’” French laughs.
+You answer the phone, ‘Yo Puff whattup,’” French laughs.
 “It’s sort of those weird and surreal moments.”
 But as a DJ, French’s body of work speaks for itself.
 Born in France but raised in LA, he became “obsessed” with scratching and battling at fifteen.
-It wasn’t until after becoming a prominent face in the battle communities that he discovered playing for crowds.
+After years of practice he discovered playing for crowds.
 “I learned to mix on my college radio station.
 I came to DJing in a kind of backwards way, I learned to scratch before I learned to mix.”

 Bobby is a fixture in the hospitality industry as well, spinning tracks for SBE’s private events, Viceroy Hotels, The Roosevelt Hotel, and more.
-Corporate events include: Microsoft, Activision, HBO, Relativity, Panerai, Vevo and Intermix.
+Some of his corporate clients include: Apple, Microsoft, Activision, HBO, Fox, Google, Samsung, Tesla, Netflix, Google, NBC/ Universal, Verizon and Vevo.
 He has played SXSW, Paris Fashion Week and many high profile weddings in LA, Mexico, Santa Barbara and Palm Springs.

-Despite his success he has not forgotten his roots in scratching.
-“There is still an incredible subculture of that stuff, and I still incorporate a lot of it.
+Despite his success he has not forgotten his roots in Turntablism.
+“There is still an incredible subculture on that side of the spectrum and I try to incorporate it as tastefully as I can.
 There’s this line you figure out.
-I try and do small subsets where I weave back and forth to a coherent flow.
+I try and do small subsets where I weave back and forth with a coherent flow.
 You want to build an audience up and keep them there.”